-You will receive a 100 for turning the draft in on time and meeting with me during conference if we're having conferences.
-I will return it to you with a tentative grade to let you know what it would get if it were submitted as the final draft.
+You will receive a 100 for turning the draft in on time, and I will return it to you with a tentative grade to let you know what it would get if it were submitted as the final draft.

 If you are happy with that grade, you can turn in the feedback version I gave you in my response to your draft as your final.